api3dao/oev-docs/docs/reference/oev/parameters/index.md

 # {{$frontmatter.title}}

-## Variable parameters
+## Variable Parameters

-OEV relay parameters that can be either chain or data feed proxy specific.
+OEV relay parameters can be either chain-specific or data feed proxy-specific.
 You can query the [configuration endpoint](../api/#configuration) to see their values.
 All time periods are in milliseconds unless specified otherwise.

 ### Auction Delay

 ::: info

-This parameter is chain specific.
+This parameter is chain-specific.

 :::